spm/spm-docs/docs/index.md

     ---

-    SPM is freely available and can be run in [Matlab](https://www.mathworks.com/products/matlab.html) or [Octave](https://octave.org/index.html).
+    SPM is an academic free and open source software, released under the terms of the GPL.

     [:octicons-arrow-right-24: Download here ](https://www.fil.ion.ucl.ac.uk/spm/software/download/)